tinwe6/CittadellaBBS/doc/user_consent.md

-The former describes the privacy policy of the BBS, the latter specifies what use will be made of his personal data, his rights to have the data deleted, and include contact details of the management of the BBS.
+The former describes the privacy policy of the BBS, the latter specifies what use will be made of his personal data, his rights to have the data deleted, and includes contact details of the management of the BBS.

 The user is then asked whether he accepts the terms.
-If he accepts them, he can proceed with registration and enjoy the bbs.
+If he accepts them, he can proceed with registration and enjoy the BBS.
 Otherwise the registration is interrupted and the user is asked to login anonymously as a guest or leave the BBS.